andreped/GradientAccumulator/docs/index.rst

-If you are having issues, please let us know by filing an issue on our `issue tracker <https://github.com/andreped/GradientAccumulator/issues>`_ or making a discussion in the dedicated `Discussions tab <https://github.com/andreped/GradientAccumulator/discussions>`.
+If you are having issues, please let us know by filing an issue on our `issue tracker <https://github.com/andreped/GradientAccumulator/issues>`_ or making a discussion in the dedicated `Discussions tab <https://github.com/andreped/GradientAccumulator/discussions>`_.

 License
 -------

-Optax is licensed under the [MIT](https://github.com/andreped/GradientAccumulator/blob/main/LICENSE) License.
+Optax is licensed under the `MIT License <https://github.com/andreped/GradientAccumulator/blob/main/LICENSE>`_.

 Indices and Tables